Dipropyltryptamine: Legal status

+Canada

+DPT is not a controlled substance in Canada as of 2025.

 Sweden

 DPT is illegal in Sweden as of 26 January 2016.

 United Kingdom

 DPT is a Class A drug in the United Kingdom, making it illegal to possess or distribute.

 United States

-DPT is not scheduled at the federal level in the United States, but it could be considered an analog of 5-MeO-DiPT, DMT, or DET, in which case purchase, sale, or possession could be prosecuted under the Federal Analogue Act.
+DPT is not scheduled at the federal level in the United States.
+However, it could be considered an analogue of Schedule I psychedelic tryptamines like DMT and DET, in which case purchase, sale, or possession could be prosecuted under the Federal Analogue Act.

 Florida

 "DPT (N,N-Dipropyltryptamine)" is a Schedule I controlled substance in the state of Florida making it illegal to buy, sell, or possess in Florida.

 Maine

 DPT is a Schedule I controlled substance in the state of Maine making it illegal to buy, sell, or possess in Maine.

 Research

+Psychiatric disorders

+DPT has been studied in psychedelic therapy for treatment of psychiatric disorders such as alcoholism and end-of-life distress.

 Fragile X syndrome

 DPT has been found to completely prevent audiogenic seizures in mouse models of fragile X syndrome (FXS) at a 10 mg/kg dose, with its mechanism of action appearing to be independent of serotonin and sigma σ_{1} receptor activation.
 While DPT is an agonist at several serotonin receptors in vitro, its anticonvulsant effects were not blocked by selective serotonin 5-HT_{2A}, 5-HT_{1A}, or 5-HT_{1B} receptor antagonists nor by a selective sigma σ_{1} receptor antagonist in vivo.
 The drug's beneficial effects may be mediated by non-serotonergic pathways, possibly involving direct auditory processing modulation.
 At higher doses, DPT switched from anticonvulsant to proconvulsant action, indicating complex interactions.